My Chemical Romance UK reunion tour dates – how to get tickets

 The band introduced their first UK efficiency in 9 years

-❚ We might earn fee from hyperlinks on this web page.
-Our editorial is all the time unbiased (be taught extra)
+❚ We could earn fee from hyperlinks on this web page.
+Our editorial is all the time unbiased (study extra)

-My Chemical Romance are returning to carry out within the UK for the primary time in 9 years.
-The 2000s band cut up in early 2013 however begun working collectively once more in 2017.
+My Chemical Romance is returning to carry out within the UK for the primary time in 9 years.
+The 2000s band break up in early 2013 however begun working collectively once more in 2017.

 Following a profitable gig in LA final December (their first efficiency since 2012, which offered out inside minutes), the “Welcome to the Black Parade” singers started asserting tour venues.

 On Monday 20th January, a video entitled ‘The Offering’ was posted on their official Twitter feed, in addition to on the information web page of their web site.
-Inside 24 hours the video had been considered multiple million instances.
+Inside 24 hours the video had been seen a couple of million instances.

 When is the My Chemical Romance UK present?

-The UK efficiency will probably be on Saturday June 20th from 17:30 at Stadium MK in Milton Keynes.
-This data, which appeared on the finish of the Twitter video, is backed up on the official tour dates record on the My Chemical Romance web site.
+The UK efficiency shall be on Saturday, June 20th from 5.30pm at Stadium MK in Milton Keynes.
+This was confirmed by the Twitter video and the official tour dates listing on the My Chemical Romance web site.

 When do My Chemical Romance tickets go on sale?

-Tickets for the efficiency will go on sale from Friday 24th January at 9:30 within the morning and you may get them right here.
+Tickets for the efficiency will go on sale from Friday 24th January at 9.30am within the morning – purchase them right here.

 How do I get My Chemical Romance tickets?